-G13.
+G12.
 General Emissions Testing Requirement.
-In addition to the testing requirements contained in this AOP, EFSEC or an authorized representative of EFSEC may require the permittee conduct stack and/or ambient air monitoring and report the results to EFSEC.
+In addition to the testing requirements contained in this AOP, EFSEC or an authorized representative of EFSEC may require the Permittee to conduct stack and/or ambient air monitoring and report the results to EFSEC.

-G14.
+G13.
 Acid Rain Program - Duty to reapply.
-The designated representative shall submit a complete acid rain permit application for each source with an affected unit along with the Title V permit renewal application required by condition P7.
-The original and three copies of all permit applications shall be submitted to the permitting authority.
+The designated representative must submit a complete acid rain permit application for each source with an affected unit along with the Title V permit renewal application required by condition P7.
+The original and three copies of all permit applications must be submitted to EFSEC.